Where is AirPower? Everything we know about Apple's MIA charging pad

 Rumor: AirPower is coming in 2019

 But maybe Apple just went back to the drawing board and is slow-walking this product to production.
-Consider:
+As the new AirPod wireless charging case has now begun to land in stores and with customers, we've seen a number of photos of the packaging, which clearly shows and references AirPower.

-- As of mid-January, rumors have again begun to circulate that AirPower is actually in production.
+- As of mid-January, rumors have again begun to circulate that the AirPower is actually in production.

 - Just last week, The Wall Street Journal reported that Apple had "approved production" of the device.

-- A recent image of AirPower was reportedly buried inside Apple's Australian website.
+- A recent image of an AirPower was reportedly buried inside Apple's Australian website.

 - References in Apple's iOS 12.2 update, released today, suggest that Apple still intends to debut AirPower, according to MacRumors.